namogoo/wandz-android-sdk/README.md

 How to use Wandz?
 -------------------
-Before starting to use the Wandz SDK, you need to get an account ID in order to activate Wandz on your application and for accessing the [Wandz.ai][2] portal.
-You will need to add your account ID to your AndroidManifest.xml file using a meta-data tag.
+Before using the Wandz SDK, you need a Wandz.ai Account ID to access the [platform portal][2] and activate it on your application.
+Contact us at [Wandz.ai][3] to get your Account ID.
+Once you have it, you will need to add your Account ID to your AndroidManifest.xml file using a meta-data tag.
-Contact us at [Wandz.ai][3] to get your account ID.
 Check out the [documentation][4] for pages on a variety of topics.

 AndroidManifest example: